Mikes' bats come alive in 12-3 win over Rockets

 “The first three hitters in our lineup were seniors.
 They really set the tempo,” explained Krause.
 “We really only have three or four kids back from that team that played significant time.

-Krause added, "It will come.
-One observation we've made all these kids, their baseball understanding is not where it should be.
+Krause added, “It will come.
+One observation we’ve made on these kids, their baseball understanding is not where it should be.
 It has to be much improved.
-We're trying to work with them.
+We’re trying to work with them.

 “Can’t fault them for working hard.”